-Let's take a look at the following example.
-Customer A has a grace period of 21 days, a suspension time of 14 days, and a closing time of 21 days.
-A's invoice was generated on May 1st, so that the invoice due date is May 22nd.
-If A does not pay by that date, the invoice will become overdue; 14 days (2 weeks) after that - on June 5th - his account will be suspended; and on June 12th - 21 days after the due date, or one week after the suspension date - his account will be permanently closed.
+David, your customer, has a grace period of 21 days, a suspension time of 14 days, and a termination time of 21 days.
+David's invoice was generated on May 1st, so the invoice due date is May 22nd.
+If David does not pay by that date, the invoice becomes overdue; 14 days (2 weeks) after that, on June 5th, his account becomes suspended; and on June 12th, 21 days after the due date, or one week after the suspension date, his account is permanently closed.